tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 # Model Overview

-The RSVP base YANG module augments the "control-plane-protocol" list in ietf-routing {{!RFC8349}} module with specific RSVP parameters in an "rsvp" container.
-It also defines an extension identity "rsvp" of base "rt:routing-protocol" to identify the RSVP protocol.
+The RSVP YANG module augments the "control-plane-protocol" entry from the 'ietf-routing' module defined in {{!RFC8349}}.
+It also defines the identity "rsvp" of base type "rt:routing-protocol" to identify the RSVP routing protocol.

+The 'ietf-rsvp' model defines a single instance of the RSVP protocol.
+The top 'rsvp' container encompases data for one such RSVP protocol instance.
+Multiple instances can be defined as multiple control-plane protocols instances as described in {{!RFC8349}}.

-The augmentation of the RSVP model by other models (e.g. YANG models that support RSVP Traffic Engineering (TE) extensions for signaling Label Switched Paths (LSPs)) are outside the scope of this document and are discussed in separate document(s), e.g. {{I-D.ietf-teas-yang-rsvp-te}}.
+The YANG data model defined has the common building blocks for the operation of the base RSVP protocol for the session type defined in {{?RFC2205}}.
+The augmentation of this model by other models (e.g. to support RSVP Traffic Engineering (TE) extensions for signaling Label Switched Paths (LSPs)) are outside the scope of this document and are discussed in separate document(s).

 ## Module(s) Relationship

-This document divides the RSVP model into two modules: base and RSVP extended modules.
-Some RSVP data are categorized as core to the function of the protocol and MUST be supported by vendors claiming the support for RSVP protocol {{?RFC2205}}.
-Such configuration and state data are grouped in the RSVP base module.
+This RSVP YANG data model defined in this document is divided into two modules: a base and extended modules.
+The RSVP data covered in 'ietf-rsvp' module are categorized as core to the function of the protocol and MUST be supported by vendors claiming the support for RSVP protocol {{?RFC2205}}.

-Other RSVP extended features are categorized as either optional or providing ability to better tune the basic functionality of the RSVP protocol.
+The RSVP extended features that are covered in 'ietf-rsvp-extended' module are categorized as either optional or providing ability to better tune the basic functionality of the RSVP protocol.
 The support for RSVP extended features by all vendors is considered optional.
-Such features are grouped in a separate RSVP extended module.

 The relationship between the base and RSVP extended YANG modules and the IETF routing YANG model is shown in {{figctrl}}.